 There is also Jura Hotel where you can stay, this option provides you with the perfect starting point for exploring Jura.
-If your looking for a cheaper option, your able to camp in the hotel field.
+If you’re looking for a cheaper option, you’re able to camp in the hotel field.
 This means you’ll also have amenities nearby.

 Always remember in Scotland you can camp anywhere (within reason obviously I.e not in someone’s garden or in the middle of livestock!).
 Such an amazing budget friendly option and something a little different.